VictorHeDev/google-books-cli/README.md

 ### Dependencies Used:

-Axios: used to simplify HTTP requests and parse JSON
-Chalk: used to make the CLI colorful, pretty, and more pleasant to use
+`Axios`: used to simplify HTTP requests and parse JSON `Boxen`: used to style Welcome message and Reading List message `Chalk`: used to make the CLI colorful, pretty, and more pleasant to use `Dotenv`: used to hide API key (which later I found out I didn't need to make GET requests) `esm`: used to write ES6 code
-Inquirer: (very difficult to spell) used to interact with the CLI and display multiple choice responses instead of having to type directly into the interface
+`Figlet`: used with Boxen to create pretty ASCI art text `Inquirer`: (very difficult to spell) used to interact with the CLI and display multiple choice responses instead of having to type directly into the interface
-Jest: first time trying this JavaScript testing suite
+`Jest`: first time trying this JavaScript testing suite

 ### MVPs: